Ricketts appears front-runner for Senate seat as applicants finalized - NewsBreak

 LINCOLN — Months of criticisms against the Nebraska Environmental Trust for its grant decisions fizzled out Tuesday as the board approved $11.3 million for 23 projects.
 Of the 81 “legitimate” grant applications the Trust received by its September deadline, 47 applications were deemed eligible — a marked decrease from recent years — and 23 of those were approved Tuesday.

+LINCOLN — Nebraska’s mental health providers are touting a “transformational” proposal to establish federally certified behavioral health clinics in communities across the state.
+State Sen. Anna Wishart of Lincoln on Tuesday introduced a bill to aid the development of at least six such clinics in Omaha,...

-Neb. state parks featured again in second season of RV reality show
+NE state parks featured again in RV reality show including Cowboy Trail, Smith Falls

-LINCOLN, Neb.-They had to come back.
+They had to come back.
 Join hosts Kevin and Patrice McCabe as they return to Nebraska’s state parks for an episode of RV There Yet?, a Discovery Channel reality show now in its second season.
-This time, the couple headed to northeast Nebraska, making stops at Niobrara State...
+This time, the couple headed to northeast Nebraska, making stops at Niobrara State Park,...

 Followers